 What is syphilis?

 Syphilis is a sexually-transmitted disease caused by the bacterium Treponema pallidum.
 It is usually contracted through sexual contact with a person who carries the infection.
-It can also be transmitted from an infected mother to her baby while pregnant or upon child birth.
+It can also be transmitted from an infected mother to her baby while pregnant or during childbirth.

 How to test for syphilis?